-CDP Policy/Objective Text conservation and landscapes (HCL) policy 3 It is the policy of the Council to conserve and protect buildings, structures and sites contained in the Record of Protected Structures and to carefully consider any proposals for development that would affect the special character or appearance of a Protected Structure including its historic curtilage, both directly and indirectly.
-HCL2 Objective 2 To ensure that development is designed to avoid impacting on archaeological heritage that is of significant interest including previously unknown sites, features and objects.
+CDP Text Policy/Objective conservation It is the policy of the Council to conserve and protect buildings, structures and sites contained in the Record of Protected and landscapes Structures and to carefully consider any proposals for development that would affect the special character or appearance of (HCL) policy 3 a Protected Structure including its historic curtilage, both directly and indirectly.
+HCL2 Objective To ensure that development is designed to avoid impacting on archaeological heritage that is of significant interest including 2 previously unknown sites, features and objects.
 HCL3 objective 3 To address dereliction and encourage the rehabilitation, renovation, appropriate use and re-use of Protected Structures.
-Heritage, conservation and landscapes (HCL) policy 5 Older Buildings, Estates and Streetscapes It is the policy of the Council to encourage the preservation of older features, buildings, and groups of structures that are of historic character including 19th Century and early to mid 20th Century houses, housing estates and streetscapes.
-Heritage, conservation and landscapes (HCL) policy 6 Features of Interest It is the policy of the Council to secure the identification, protection and conservation of historic items and features of interest throughout the County including street furniture, surface finishes, roadside installations, items of industrial heritage and other standalone features of interest.
-Landscapes Heritage, conservation and landscapes (HCL) policy 7 Landscapes It is the policy of the Council to preserve and enhance the character of the County's landscapes particularly areas that have been deemed to have a medium to high Landscape Value or medium to high Landscape Sensitivity and to ensure that landscape considerations are an important factor in the management of development HCL7 objective 1 To protect and enhance the landscape character of the County by ensuring that development retains, protects and, where necessary, enhances the appearance and character of the landscape, taking full cognisance of the Landscape Character Assessment of South Dublin County (2015).
-Cultural Assets Heritage, conservation and landscapes (HCL) policy 18 Cultural Heritage It is the policy of the Council to promote the County's cultural heritage.
+Heritage, Older Buildings, Estates and Streetscapes It is the policy of the Council to encourage the preservation of older features, conservation buildings, and groups of structures that are of historic character including 19th Century and early to mid 20th Century and landscapes houses, housing estates and streetscapes.
+(HCL) policy 5 Heritage, Features of Interest conservation and landscapes It is the policy of the Council to secure the identification, protection and conservation of historic items and features of interest throughout the County including street furniture, surface finishes, roadside installations, items of industrial heritage (HCL) policy 6 and other standalone features of interest.
+Landscapes and other standardine reactives of interest.
+Heritage, Landscapes conservation It is the policy of the Council to preserve and enhance the character of the County's landscapes particularly areas that have and landscapes been deemed to have a medium to high Landscape Value or medium to high Landscape Sensitivity and to ensure that (HCL) policy 7 landscape considerations are an important factor in the management of development HCL7 objective 1 To protect and enhance the landscape character of the County by ensuring that development retains, protects and, where necessary, enhances the appearance and character of the landscape, taking full cognisance of the Landscape Character Assessment of South Dublin County (2015).
+Cultural Assets Heritage, Cultural Heritage conservation It is the policy of the Council to promote the County's cultural heritage. and landscapes (HCL) policy 18 (FICE) policy 10